Skip to content

 How 2 Associations have been affected

 Your editor knows of at least two Florida condo associations that have been severely impacted by the new laws.
 In both cases the required inspections unearthed severe spalling issues like the ones that caused the Surfside building collapse.
 Those repairs easily cost a million dollars to repair.
-One of those HOAs had been diligent about keeping up with reserves for future replacement items like elevators and roofs, but the new requirements were far higher than what the actual reserves in hand.
+One of the HOAs had been diligent about keeping up with reserves for future replacement items like elevators and roofs.
+Unfortunately, the new requirements were far higher than what the actual reserves the community had built up.
 In both cases the new reserve requirements forced significant dues increases.
-One of these communities implemented large (more than $10,000 assessments), another borrowed money to pay for the repairs and increased dues to pay it back.
+One of these communities implemented large (more than $10,000 assessments), another borrowed money to pay for the repairs and increased dues to pay those loans back.
 In that community quarterly condo fees have doubled in the past 5 years (insurance is another factor in those increases).

 Remedies

 The Florida legislature is considering several possible remedies to the situation.
 One idea being floated is a special grant of $2500 to eligible low income residents to help with those special assessments.
 While a nice gesture, in many condos or HOAs special assessments can sometimes go over $50,000.
-To many people it seems like this idea is like putting on a bandaid when a tourniquet is required.
+To many people it seems like the idea of a $2500 grant is like putting on a bandaid when a tourniquet is required.

 Photo courtesy of Wikipedia